SumoSumir/kata-na/ADR/ADR_03_Vehicle_Telemetry.md

 - **Privacy compliance:** GDPR and data protection regulations require minimizing raw image uploads and obtaining user consent.
 - **Intermittent connectivity:** Vehicles may operate in areas with poor network coverage; edge processing is essential.
 - **Limited edge compute:** Vehicle IoT hardware has constrained CPU/GPU resources; models must be lightweight and optimized.
-- **Bandwidth costs:** Continuous raw telemetry and image streaming would be prohibitively expensive at fleet scale (10,000+ vehicles per city).
+- **Bandwidth costs:** Continuous raw telemetry and image streaming would be prohibitively expensive at fleet scale (10,000+ vehicles per country).
 - **Fleet-wide learning:** Models should improve over time using aggregated data from all vehicles while preserving privacy.

 ### Alternatives Considered